 Optogenetic System

-The Optogenetics-LED module is specially designed to provide high power light to control neural activity, enabling study of Drosophila associated behaviors related to neuron networks.
-Optogenetic experiments carried out with freely moving fly inside a custom-made chamber.
+The Optogenetics-LED module is specially designed to provide high power light to control neural activity, enabling experiments where we can writi and recall memories in Drosophila by for example using virtual odorants or punishments (see https://doi.org/10.1016/j.cell.2009.08.034 for pioneering work in this regard).
+Optogenetic experiments are carried out with a freely moving fly inside a custom-made chamber.

 When selecting an optogenetic light source, you need to consider two key factors: the required light wavelength and light intensity.
 The light intensity is dependent on the illuminated area the opsin channels you select at certain wavelengths of light.
-Therefore, we selected a power LEDs as a light source, which are so close to the peak wavelength to achieve optimal activation.
+Therefore, we selected power LEDs as a light source, which are close to the peak wavelength to achieve optimal activation.
 For example, we used LED wavelengths close to 627nm for optogenetic activation of CsChrimson.
-We decide to use high power LEDs in our setup for many reasons: LEDs are low cost, long lifetime, stable, easy to mount,easily turned on and off with high frequencies and low operating temperature making them a great choice for any lab looking to perform optogenetic experiments.
+We decide to use high power LEDs in our setup for many reasons: LEDs are low cost, have a long lifetime, are stable, easy to mount, easily turned on and off with high frequencies and low operating temperatures.
 The setup has the capacity to use different wavelengths independently with modulation of the light intensity to stimulate different sets of neurons.

 Here we explain all the key components necessary to build an optogenetics setup including power supply, LED-drivers, high power LED-light sources, cooling system, control unit, and more.
 Components are custom-designed or sold separately from different seller, all of them are designed to work with each other.